Benjamin T. Smith (MASc 2019 -)

 Ben graduated from Cape Breton University Engineering Diploma program (2013) going on to complete a bachelors of Materials Engineering from Dalhousie University in 2016.
 He has returned to Dalhousie to pursue a Master of Applied Science in Chemical Engineering and apply his knowledge of materials science to the development of solar technology.
 Recipient of the Pengrowth innovation grant, Ben is researching advanced materials compatible with light interactive textiles.

 Sean received a B.Eng. degree in Environmental Engineering from Dalhousie University in 2019.
-He is currently an MASc student in Chemical Engineering at Dalhousie University, under the supervision of Professor Ghada Koleilat.
-His research interest is low-dimensional organic-inorganic hybrid perovskite solar cells
+He is currently a Ph.D. student in Chemical Engineering at Dalhousie University, under the supervision of Ghada Koleilat.
+Recipient of the Dr. Robert Gillespie Graduate Scholarship and the Bruce and Dorothy Rosetti Engineering Research Scholarship, his research is focused on low-dimensional organic-inorganic hybrid perovskite solar cells.

 Rashad F. Kahwagi (PhD 2020 - )